freeCodeCamp/freeCodeCamp/guide/english/css/before-selector/index.md

 > You can check out this demo here https://jsfiddle.net/398by400/

 #### Definition and usage
 `::before` is one of the CSS pseudo-elements selectors, which are used to style specified parts of an element.
 In this case, we can insert content before some HTML element from CSS.
-Although we will see the content in the page, it is not part of the DOM, what means that we can't manipulate it from Javascript.
+Although we will see the content in the page, it is not part of the DOM, what means that we can't manipulate it from JavaScript.
 One trick to solve this handicap: passing the content with a data attribute and use jQuery to manipulate it.
 Here is an example of use:

 ```css
 p::before {